tuenti/pouch/cmd/pouch/README.md

 Secrets are retrieved using the configured AppRole, so obviously this AppRole needs to have permissions to do these requests.
 Requests are done using HTTP, to the `vault_url` using the specified `http_method`.
+Payload can be added to the request using the `data` field, any value is allowed.
 Once retrieved a list of `files` are provisioned using the JSON response from Vault.